wp-plugins/itro-popup/readme.txt

 == Notes ==

-This is a totaly free software we have spent a lot of time to develop it.
+This is a totaly free software and we have spent a lot of time to develop it.
 In the future we'll update and add new features and we accept all kind of (smart) suggestion.
 So please donate something to help us continue our work.